Battle of West Saigon: Battle

 As the fighting intensified at Ap Binh Long and Ap Hoa Thanh on the morning of 6 May, South Vietnamese officials received word that VC troops had been spotted in the old French military cemetery just south of the main gate of Tan Son Nhut.
 General Cao Văn Viên ordered a company from the ARVN 7th Airborne Battalion, barracked on the southern side of the air base, to investigate.
 Upon reaching the cemetery, a rectangular park lined with white tombstones and surrounded by a wall of two-story shanty houses, the paratroopers discovered several dozen VC armed with light machine guns, small arms, and a few mortars.
 The paratroopers spent the entire day battling those troops, killing 60 with help from helicopter gunships and Republic of Vietnam Air Force (RVNAF) A-1E Skyraiders, and capturing another 11.
-South Vietnamese losses were light, though among the fatalities was Colonel Luu Kim Cuong, commander of both the 33rd Air Wing and the Tan Son Nhut Special Zone.
+South Vietnamese losses were light, though among the fatalities was Colonel Lưu Kim Cương, commander of both the 33rd Air Wing and the Tan Son Nhut Special Zone.
 The VC prisoners, all from the 9th Division, said that the cemetery had been designated as a waypoint for planned attacks on Tan Son Nhut AB, the Vietnamese Joint General Staff compound and Camp Lê Văn Duyệt.